 Does coffee make your stomach acidic?

-Although coffee does contain a large number of different acids, it is actually the caffeine that causes the stomach to react and produce more gastric acid.
+Although coffee contains many different acids, it is actually the caffeine that causes the stomach to react and produce more gastric acid.
 The odd thing about this is that caffeine is an alkaloid, the direct opposite of an acid.

 Reasons for this are still largely unknown, but researchers believe that when the bitterness of coffee hits the taste buds, the stomach starts to prepare itself for something pretty strong coming down.
 The miracle of the human body, indeed.

-The fact remains that many people do have negative stomach reactions to the acidity level in coffee, and have to reduce their coffee consumption accordingly.
+The fact remains that many people have negative stomach reactions to the acidity level in coffee and have to reduce their coffee consumption accordingly.

 Is decaf coffee acidic?